 Other Reports and Schedules.
 We have issued our Independent Auditors' Report on Internal Control over Financial Reporting and on Compliance and Other Matters Required by Government Auditing Standards, and Schedule of Findings.
-Disclosures in that report and schedule, which are dated September 26, 2018, should be considered in conjunction with this management letter.
+Disclosures in that report and schedule, which are dated October 21, 2019, should be considered in conjunction with this management letter.

 Prior Audit Findings.
 Section 10.854(1)(e)1., Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report.
-There were no findings in the prior year audit.
+In that regard, Finding 2019-001 is similar to Finding 2018-003.

 Official Title.
 Section 10.854(1)(e)5, Rules of the Auditor General, requires the name or official title of the entity.
-The official title of the entity is The Einstein School, Inc.
+The official title of the entity is The Einstein School, Inc., and the school code assigned by the Florida Department of Education is 01-0955.